jessestuart/react-pusher-todo-app/building_a_collaborative_task_list_with_react_and_pusher.md

 Now that we can add and check off chores from our list, we have to make the app collaborative with the rest of the house!

 To do this we need to know about two important parts of the Pusher API: **Channels** and **Events**.
 A channel is a namespace for a collection of events.
 A client can *subscribe* to a specific channel, awaiting events to be fired on it, and both the server and the client can *trigger* an event on that channel that will be broadcast to the other subscribers.
 In order to act on triggered events, a subscriber must *bind* events to handler functions that will be called when that event is received.

+> This is actually somewhat similar to how redux works!
+Or really, any compsci paradigm where to subscribe to changes (e.g. redux, pusher) instead of setting up watches (e.g. angular.

 Let me show you what that looks like in our Chores app.
 We'll start off by instantiating Pusher in our React app with our app key (from our Pusher account) and some options, in this case our Pusher app cluster: